UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 They can comunicate by a shared memory zone with hardware arbitration, by two unidirectionnal FIFO and also by virtual pins between them.
 VPins are usefull for synchronisations signals.

-## New set of peripherals
+## 📚 Comparison with dsPIC33E Family

 ### sysclock

 A new PLL block appears in this line.
-Each core have one, but share the same clock sources.
+Each core have two individual PLL, but share the same clock sources.

 ### UART